mq-cah/ANZPHN/_pages/resources.md

 : **More Information**: <https://www.capstoneediting.com.au/midcareer-grant>

 ## Jobs

-* _There are currently no jobs posted on the AAPHN_
+* _There are currently no jobs posted on the AAPHN.
+Contact us if you have one you would like to advertise._